Français

 Prior to installing a terrace, please make sure that you hold civil liability insurance.
 You will be required to provide proof of insurance in order for your permit to be issued.

-In order to get the permit, you must:
+To get your permit, you must:

 The permit must be renewed annually.